cym13/cym13.github.io/index.rst

 ---------

 `Breaking dependencies with Github account takeover <article/github_account_takeover.html>`_
-    Let's raise dead Github projects back from the dead to take control of dozens of Dub and Go projects!
+    Let's raise Github projects back from the dead to take control of hundreds of Dub, Go and AUR packages!

 April 2018
 ----------